-- The Travel Corporation got their travel counsellors to share some personal travel anecdotes.
-Invite your team to share their own stories on your blog or in bite sizes on your social media platforms.
-Make it a celebration of the passion they have for their job, places visited, activities done, people they’ve met and tourism partners they’ve worked with.
-It’s a way to re-connect with their professional pride and focus on the prospects ahead.
+- Invite your team to share their personal travel stories on your blog or social media, like The Travel Corporation counsellors who shared their anecdotes.
+Make it a celebration of all things travel – it’s a way to re-connect with their professional pride and focus on the prospects ahead.

 - Upskill and re-skill on products you sell or the tools you use for work.
-Source free online courses, like with LinkedIn, Udemy or Wetu, and encourage your teammates to do something uplifting.
+Encourage your team to do something uplifting like a free online course from LinkedIn, Udemy or Wetu.

-- Practise gratitude in this time of crisis.
-There are simple exercises you can do to recognise things to be grateful for, expressed in a video call or on an internal communication channel, documented on e-cards or shared on social media.
+- Practise gratitude – recognise and express it in a video call or on Slack or Teams, via e-cards or even on social media.
 Thank a teammate for having your back and share the love among your team.

-- KARRYON curated these wonderful quotes from travellers praising their favourite travel consultants, stuck them on a blog and social media for the world to see.
-If you’ve stayed connected with clients during lockdown, they might be keen to share some happy memories of their last visit or appreciation for the service they received on their last trip.
+- KARRYON curated these wonderful quotes from travellers praising their favourite travel consultants, stuck them on a blog and social media.
+Touch base with past clients – they might just be keen to share some happy memories of their last visit or appreciation for the service they received on their last trip.

 The future shape of work